eadorin/target-enhancements/readme.md

 ## TODO List / Known Issues / Limitations

+- [Feature][High Priority] Make it work with 0.8.X release.

-- [Bug] I commented the "pulse" and "rotate" options on the "TargetIndicator" class because they broke foundry when i delete the token or change the scene.
+- [Bug][High Priority] I commented the "pulse" and "rotate" options on the "TargetIndicator" class because they broke foundry when i delete the token or change the scene.
 I will try tso fix this.

-- [Feature] Show to others player the animated token marker
+- [Bug][High Priority] Show to others player the animated token marker of my targets (integration with game socket ?)

+- [Bug][High Priority] When i refresh the scene we lose all the target (integration with flag system ?)

 - [Bug][Switching Scenes or Deleting tokens while target locks up game](https://github.com/eadorin/target-enhancements/issues/31)

-- [Bug][Medium priority] When you refesh/reload the page lose all targets

 - [Feature][Low priority] Adjust the display of the target token icons!! (currently uses a black outline + shadow)